Sexual Wellness

 1. Learn the muscles by halting urine in the middle of a stream or tightening to prevent gas.

 2. Hold tight for 3 seconds, then release for 3 seconds.
-Breathe normally – do not tighten abs, thighs or buttocks.
+Breathe normally; do not tighten your abs, thighs, or buttocks.

 3. 10 repetitions each set, 3 sets/day.